 Mission: Our mission is to build connections between our clients and their potential customer base by creating a standard of excellence and providing top notch service while, fostering our teams’ growth through a rewarding and progressive environment.

-I worked at Self Made Marketing full-time (Less than a year)
+I have been working at Self Made Marketing full-time

 I applied online.
 The process took 5 days.
 I interviewed at Self Made Marketing (San Diego, CA (US)) in July-2014.

 I applied through Monster.
 I was contacted about 3 to 4 days later, and they asked if I could come in the following day.
 They asked me to bring a copy of my resume (which they should have already had since I attached it to my application).
 They also asked me to dress professionally, which was a helpful reminder as I had intended in arriving in my Spiderman costume.
 When I arrived at the interview location in Mission Valley, it was clear that it was a short term lease on a low grade office suite.
 There was an untidy receptionist station, and five folding chairs set up against the wall.
 Three were already occupied.
 I took the fourth, and then two more candidates arrived, leaving one poor guy just standing there.
 We were asked to fill out employment applications which were far less detailed than what I had already been asked online.
 We were then called into the interview room one at a time.